avadheshy/notes/Devops/jenkins.md

 how to make variable name of the file base on each build like $build_id $version you can add variable name with  timestamp pulgin >manage jenkins>set timestamp
 - publish artifact to s3 bucket
+- what is the difference between tools and plugin
 # CI/CD with Jenkins - Django & Java Complete Guide

 ## Table of Contents